 The exports amount to about 6% of the production volume and to 7% of the total turnover, that is about 43,8 million euros.
 The main target markets, besides Western Europe (Austria, Germany, Switzerland, France and the United Kingdom) and Eastern Europe (Hungary, Czech Republic, Bulgaria and Romania) are the United States, Canada, Japan, Australia, Israel and, in south-east Asia, Singapore, Malaysia and Thailand.

-The Italian soft drink Chinotto (Citrus aurantium, var.
+The Italian fizzy drink Chinotto (Citrus aurantium, var.
 Myrtifolia) is a citrus fruit shaped like a ping-pong ball that grows on a tree whose flowers are often used as a decoration.
 It was imported from China (hence its name) in the 16th century by a Ligurian sailor, after which its cultivation spread throughout the Mediterranean basin to Turkey and Syria.
 Nowadays the cultivation of Chinotto is limited to Calabria, Sicily and Tuscany, with occasional patches in Liguria and along the French coast.

 The company Neri was founded in 1949 by Pietro Neri, a small entrepreneur who, at the age of 30, started producing, and later selling, this drink, whose color and consistency reminded them of the American drinks that were typically consumed in the Italian postwar.
 The success of the drink is due to its very peculiar and intense flavor, and led to the launch of other three products: limoncedro, aranciosa and the famous gazzosa.